Kryptos K4 Basic Guide

 Kryptos is a sculpture that stands outside the CIA headquarters in Virginia.
 It is a tall, curved sheet of copper with about 1,800 letters cut right through the metal, like a giant stencil.
 Those letters spell four secret messages.
 People call them K1, K2, K3, and K4.

 The first three were cracked years ago.
 The fourth one, K4, stayed secret for more than 35 years.
 It is 97 letters long, and it is the puzzle this whole website is about.
+In 2025, the answer was found in the artist's own museum files, so the message is known, but the method he used to scramble it has never been released.
+That method is what this site carefully reconstructs.

 A picture to hold in your head